JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 and you can see that Luxor used 18 different colors to render this red circle.

-Here’s the result of the bilevel mask (value 1 or “none”) setting:
+Here’s the result of the bilevel mask, `setantialias(1)`, the “none” setting:

 ```@example draw_matrix
 draw(1) # hide